D3Portillo/ira/README.md

 **Ira Fetch:** Vanilla JS Fetch API wrapper with goodies 🍒

-Ira is a window.fetch API wrapper with some extra stuff.
-Debug logs, persistent settings and custom currying to request functions with a set of options.
+Ira is a **small ~ 3kb** function which enhances current Fetch API with more, more goodies.
+Ira code isn't chopped, replaced with random chars or similar on .min.js version, it's just minified.

-This little wrapper tries to function using current JS Engine features, no babel or typescript used.
+This goodies include debug logs, persistent settings and custom currying to request functions with a set of options.
+The little wrapper tries to function using current JS Engine features, no babel or typescript used.
 It's plain vanilla Javascript.

 ## Npm Install